eddxdd/Calculator/README.md

 * A calculator created using JavaScript.
 The main focus of this project is to build a better foundation in JavaScript.

+* Calculator working

-// Working on design
+// Working on re-design

-// Working on some JS adjustments
+// Working on some JS adjustments and new features